by Susan Schachter February 22, 2023 2 min read

 As you know, our New Year’s resolutions are now about 2 months old.
-For some of us, it’s time for a tune-up!
+For some of us at 120/Life it’s time for a tune-up!

-An extremely important aspect of blood pressure normalization (which so many of us resolve to undertake as one of our New Year’s resolutions) is achieving/maintaining an ideal body weight.
+An extremely important aspect of normal blood pressure is achieving/maintaining an ideal body weight.

 *This may skew to a lower number dependent on ethnicity